xUhEngwAng/912-notes/words.md

 > (v)to perform a story or play by acting

 	- The authorities have failed so far to enact a law allowing unrestricted emigration.
+	- a project that is to be enacted next year
 	- She often enacted the stories told to her by her father.

+## 24th, Sep

++ demographics
+> (n)the number and characteristics of people who live in a particular area or form a particular group, especially in relation to their age, how much money they have and what they spend it on

+	- The demographics of the country have changed dramatically in recent years.
+	- demographic change

++ stem
+> (v)to stop something from happening, spreading, or developing.</br>
+> (V)to stop the flow of liquid

+	- The measures are meant to stem the tide of illegal immigration.
+	- an attempt to stem the decline in profits
+	- A tight bandage should stem the bleeding.

++ up in arms
+> angry or upset

+	- The union is up in arms over the reduction in health benefits.